cartalyst/cart/usage/search.md

 ### Search

-If you ever need to search the shopping cart, we've, once again, you covered!

-You can use one or multiple properties to search for items in the cart
+You can use one or multiple properties to search for items in the cart.

 #### Cart::find()